 - One flasher unit with two bladed connection (available at most auto parts stores).

-through the flasher and on through the "Green" terminal to the running lights on your rig, making them flash on and off.
+When you plug your flasher into the trailer cord socket, the power from your battery (the "Black" terminal) is sent through the flasher and on through the "Green" terminal to the running lights on your rig, making them flash on and off.
 Now you can safely leave your rig at night to make an emergency run with the tow vehicle.

 Frank from the Woodalls forum adds this: